 - Collect payment for the surgery based on the estimate.
 If you need information about our payment policy, methods we accept, or financing options you can find it in the Patient Center on our website.

 The length of time registration takes varies based on your pet’s specific needs.
 Please be prepared for this to take as much as forty minutes.
 If you have time constraints or special needs, please contact us ahead of time to discuss options.

 While you and the receptionist finish registration, our veterinary technician will escort your pet to the Treatment Room and begin preparing them for surgery.
 They will begin pre-operative blood work, for example.
-For the well being of all patients, they will check your pet for fleas and, if found, treat at your expense.
+For the well-being of all patients, they will check your pet for fleas and, if found, treat them at your expense.